Skip to Main Content

 Subnet Information

-• Description: AutoMQ for Kafka instances currently support setting only one subnet per availability zone.
-If you have multi-zone and subnet requirements, please refer to Obtaining Services▸ .
+• Description: AutoMQ for Kafka currently only supports setting one subnet within each availability zone.
+For multi-availability zone and subnet requirements, please Obtaining Services▸ .

-• Options: The subnet provided by the user should contain sufficient available IPs (at least 100 recommended) to prevent future risks of instance expansion failure due to insufficient IPs.
+• Selection: The subnet provided by the user should contain a sufficient number of available IPs (at least 100 recommended) to prevent the risk of instance expansion failure due to insufficient IPs in the future.

-• Description: Compute specifications represent the message throughput capacity of the current AutoMQ Kafka instance.
+• Description: Computing specifications represent the message sending and receiving throughput capacity of the current AutoMQ Kafka instance.
 Refer to the product billing instructions and evaluate based on the number of AKUs.
 For details, refer to Billing Instructions for BYOC▸ .

-• Restrictions: The AKU upper limit for creating instances is subject to version restrictions.
+• Limitations: The AKU limit for creating instances is restricted by the version.
 For details, refer to Restrictions▸ .

 Storage Specifications